Ribeiro-Tiago/debtr/README.md

 # Contribution

 Wanna contribute?
-Check the [how to](https://github.com/Ribeiro-Tiago/debtr/blob/master/CONTRIBUTING.md) and then see what [needs to be done](https://github.com/Ribeiro-Tiago/debtr/blob/master/TODO.md) or come up with new features yourself
+Check the [how to](https://github.com/Ribeiro-Tiago/debtr/blob/master/CONTRIBUTING.md) and then see what [needs to be done](https://github.com/Ribeiro-Tiago/debtr/blob/master/TODO.md), look for `TODO:` comments in the code of stuff I have to do but haven't gotten around to it yet, or come up with new features yourself

 # Credits